xcp-ng/xcp-ng-org/docs/troubleshooting/common-problems.md

 ### Cause

-The XAPI database thinks that the VM is On / Off.
+The <abbr title="Xen Project Management API">XAPI</abbr> database thinks that the VM is On / Off.
 But this is fake news ;-)

 ### Solution